astrorama/SourceXtractorPlusPlus/doc/src/Model.rst

   size = ConstantParameter(42)

-One can also use a `lambda expression <https://en.wikipedia.org/wiki/Anonymous_function>`_ based on e.g., actual measurements for the current object:
+One can also use a `lambda expression <https://en.wikipedia.org/wiki/Anonymous_function>`_ based on actual measurements for the current object:

 .. code-block:: python